Chapter 15:

 Pulling up the blindfold she was initially blinded by the light she had spent three days avoiding, but as soon as she did she realized that her vision was no longer as disorientating.
 Knowing that the River was always there strangely helped her almost tune it out.

-When she informed Sahaela her excitement was slightly tempered by the fact that she had merely finished the first step, now that she had a feel for mana and was no longer disorientating by the mere existence of the River they could begin the learning portion.
+When she informed Sahaela her excitement was immediately tempered by the fact that she had merely finished the first step, now that she had a feel for mana and was no longer disorientating by the mere existence of the River they could begin the learning portion.

 “Okay well regardless,” Rune said with a bright smile.
 “This deserves a celebration, yeah?
 Gray, what do you think you can whip up for us?”

 Gray had taken over the role of camp cook as he had spent much time on the road and learned how to not only make nutritious and delicious meals but how to utilize the variety of ingredients around to substitute.
-He had opted for a simple but nonetheless delicious meal, a slowly simmered stew he’d let marinate over the low embers for nearly four hours.
+He had opted for a simple but nonetheless delicious meal, a slowly simmered stew he’d let marinate over low embers for nearly six hours.

 To say it was delicious though would be selling it short.
 Midori had never before tasted something so incredible.